changeofpace/VivienneVMM/README.md

 See the VivienneCL [README](./VivienneCL/README.md) for more command information.

-### Limitations
+### Warnings and Limitations

 * Currently only user mode clients are supported.
 Kernel support is in development.
-* Unhandled edge cases may reveal the presence of ept breakpoints to user processes in the guest OS.
+* Unhandled edge cases may reveal the presence of ept breakpoints to user mode processes in the guest.
+If this occurs then please create an issue on github so that we can fix it.

 Hardware Breakpoint Manager
 ---------------------------
 The hardware breakpoint manager is deprecated since the release of the ept breakpoint manager.
-Developers can enable the hardware breakpoint manager by modifying the [config file](./common/config.h).
+Developers can enable the hardware breakpoint manager by modifying the [config header](./common/config.h).

 Legacy documentation can be found [here](./Documentation/HardwareBreakpointManager.md).